bokeh/bokeh/sphinx/source/docs/first_steps/first_steps_4.rst

 .. _first_steps_4:

-First steps 4: customizing your plot
+First steps 4: Customizing your plot
 ====================================

 In the :ref:`previous first steps guides <first_steps_3>`, you generated